How to Have Anal Sex: 10 Easy Steps to Better Sex!

 Some products like Pjur Backdoor have a relaxant built-in as well as a numbing agent to help with mild pain.
 There are some drawbacks to this kind of product though because the numbing agent can make whoever’s topping less sensitive too which may get in the way of the fun.

 Also, you have to be careful that you aren’t doing yourself more damage than you realize because you are less likely to notice the pain (remember that is your body’s way of telling you something is wrong).

 But if used responsibly, then anal relaxants are a great way to ease your way into anal and combat some of the discomfort.

-Practicing Anal on Your Own
+Continue to Practice Anal on Your Own

 You can’t ride a bicycle without first learning with training wheels.
 That is unless you want to fall on the pavement and skid your knees.

 Sex is no different.
 If you jump in without practicing on your own, then your first time will hurt.